therealdreg/DbgChild/README.md

 [![Bountysource](https://api.bountysource.com/badge/issue?issue_id=43958550)](https://www.bountysource.com/issues/43958550-ollydbg-and-immunity-plugin?utm_source=43958550&utm_medium=shield&utm_campaign=ISSUE_BADGE)

+WARNING: If you are using an AV this plugin can fail (AV hooks in ZwCreateUserProcess).

 # Example of usage

 DbgChild x64dbg plugin how to use example video. x32_cmd -> x64_cmd -> x32_cmd -> x32_calc